VictoriaAutMors/Bash/README.md

 ---

-## Examples how to execute programm:
+## Examples how to execute command:
 **compile and run program**
 1) cmd
 2) ....